CLOVIS-AI/Vite-Kotlin/docs/website/docs/guides/index.md

 Once the task has finished, the files are available in the `<module>/build/vite/<platform>/dist` directory.

+### :vitePreview

+> Example: `./gradlew :website:vitePreview`

+Hosts the output of `:viteBuild`.
+Useful to test issues that only appear in production and not in development.

 ## Troubleshooting

 If you experience a problem not listed here, take a look in the [known issues](https://gitlab.com/opensavvy/automation/kotlin-vite/-/issues?sort=created_date&state=all&label_name%5B%5D=bug&first_page_size=10).